dinhanhthi/devboost.app/public/docs/page/faq.md

 ## Can my configs be kept?

 Yes and no. Your configurations may persist depending on your browser settings.
 Changing or resetting your browser might clear saved configurations.
-To maintain settings permanently, remember to "Download configs" and "Upload configs" after making changes.
+To maintain settings permanently, remember to "Export configs" and "Import configs" after making changes.

 ## Are there all tools you have?